aurajs/aura/README.md

 Need some more reasons to use Aura?:

-* It's basically **glue** for your application widgets, making it trivial to tie together a number of independently created widgets into a fully functional application.
+* It's basically **glue** for your application components, making it trivial to tie together a number of independently created components into a fully functional application.
-* A complete event-bus supporting **application-level and widget-level communication** mean you have control over what is getting triggered in your app
+* A complete event-bus supporting **application-level and component-level communication** mean you have control over what is getting triggered in your app
-* Specify an API end-point for widgets easily and just **use data-attributes to include any widget** or widgets.
+* Specify an API end-point for components easily and just **use data-attributes to include any component** or components.
 Minimal JavaScript for more capabilities.
 * **Abstract away utility libraries** you are using (templating, DOM manipulation) so that you can swap them out for alternatives at any time without a great deal of effort
-* Hit the ground running quickly widgets into **reusable modules using AMD**.
+* Hit the ground running quickly components into **reusable modules using AMD**.
 * Bower is a first-class citizen in Aura, making it easier to **manage your application dependencies**
 * The web platform is moving towards using scoped styles and shadow DOM for keeping parts of your page safe from third-party content that might affect it.
-Aura does the same for communications by introducing per-widget **sandboxes** for your events
+Aura does the same for communications by introducing per-component **sandboxes** for your events
-* Tooling for **scaffolding** out new widgets without having to write as much boilerplate
+* Tooling for **scaffolding** out new components without having to write as much boilerplate
 * Can be used with your MVC framework of choice - we're just there as a helper.
 * First-class support for the Hull.io platform.
-If you don't want to create a widget yourself, you can easily use them as a widget-source and create apps in less time.
+If you don't want to create a component yourself, you can easily use them as a components-source and create apps in less time.
 * Extensible via the extensions system, which make a good basis for a rich ecosystem around the project.